Study plan guides

-The Study Plan Guides tool currently shows undergraduate courses with a 2022 start date.
+The Study Plan Guides tool currently shows undergraduate courses with a 2022 and 2023 start date.

-If you started your course in an earlier year or are a postgraduate student, please consult the Handbook for the year you started your course for information on your course structure.
+If you started your course in an earlier year, please consult the Handbook for the year you started your course for information on your course structure.

 You can only select one major at a time using the Study Plan Guides tool.